crane-9/cs260/assignment6/README.md

 ## BST Tests

-Basic insertion test--insert values out-of-order, then print the tree and verify that all is well [how to print BST??]
+Basic insertion test--insert values out-of-order, then check that all is well.

 Basic removal test--after a tree is populated, remove a value.
 Check again that all is well.
 Remove another value, check again.

 Basic search test--returns a boolean for whether the given value is in the tree.
-This could butt heads with the insertion test.
+If insertion does not work as intended, this will not work.

+"Checking all is well"--for the time being, this means printing traversal results.

 ## Traversal tests